yasserare/notes/README.md

   		`
-		minlen=10 - Sets the minimum acceptable size for the new password to 10. ucredit=-1 - The password must contain an uppercase letter. dcredit=-1 - The password must contain a digit. maxrepeat=3 - The password must contain more than 3 consecutive identical characters. reject_username - The password must not include the name of the user.
+		minlen=10 - Sets the minimum acceptable size for the new password to 10. ucredit=-1 - The password must contain an uppercase letter. lcredit=-1 - The password must contain an lowercase letter. dcredit=-1 - The password must contain a digit. maxrepeat=3 - The password must contain more than 3 consecutive identical characters. reject_username - The password must not include the name of the user.